kanthrishav/cv_ml_dl_ai/README.md

 ******************************************************************************************************************************************************************************************************************

-## 6. Setting up and creating workflows using ComfyUI to create deterministic workflows to perform vision tasks with numerous model checkpoints, Lora adaptors, embeddings, etc for image generation
+## 6. Setting up and creating workflows using ComfyUI to create deterministic workflows to perform vision tasks with numerous model checkpoints, Lora adaptors, embeddings, etc for image generation (running 100% locally)

 Example of converting a random empty living room into an Indian, a Parisian and a Japanese living room